 Palazzo Ducale is the main attraction in the piazza, now housing the provincial offices and the prefecture.
 Erected in the mid-sixteenth century according to the wishes of Prince Alberico I Cybo-Malaspina, the palace underwent many changes over the centuries to make it into Massa’s most striking monument.
 The impressive façade that looks out over the square offers a colour scheme of red and white (in the marble and stuccowork).

-The piazza is home to city festivals, such as the traditional Quintana Cybea, the historic reconstruction dating to the sixteenth century, which is held on the first Saturday in August.
+The piazza, which is a beloved symbol in the city of Massa, is home to city festivals, such as the traditional Quintana Cybea which is held on the first Saturday in August.